How Can I Prepare My Baby or Toddler For Reading?

 - set an example by letting your child see you read for your own pleasure,

-- take books with you when you are going places where you might have to wait around such as the doctors, dentist or barbers,
+- take books with you when you are going places where you might have to wait around such as the doctors, dentists or barbers,

 - go to story-times in your local library,